bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

 Heroku is an web application that makes deploying applications easy for a beginner.

-Before you begin deploying, **make sure to remove any `console.log`'s or `debugger`'s in any production code**.
+Before you begin deploying, **make sure to remove any `console.log`’s or `debugger`’s in any production code**.
 You can search your entire project folder if you are using them anywhere.

 You will set up Heroku to run on a production, not development, version of your application.
 When a Node.js application like yours is pushed up to Heroku, it is identified as a Node.js application because of the `package.json` file.
 It runs `npm install` automatically.
 Then, if there is a `heroku-postbuild` script in the `package.json` file, it will run that script.
 Afterwards, it will automatically run `npm start`.